 Useful Life of an Alarm

 Alarms nearing the end of their useful life may emit a 'chirp' or other sound every minute or so, depending on the manufacturer.
-The manual that came with your alarm will tell you what you can expect to hear.
+The manual that comes with your alarm will tell you what you can expect to hear.

 If you don't remember how old your alarm is, you should replace it.